linmx0130/smart-committer/README.md

 Only `git` is supported now.
 More VCS supports are coming soon.

 ## Quick start
-You may download a binary from [Release](https://github.com/linmx0130/smart-committer/releases).
+You can download a binary from [Release](https://github.com/linmx0130/smart-committer/releases).
-Then put the file to a local binary path.
+Then put the file in a local binary path.
 For example, on Linux,

 ```
 $ tar xvf smart-committer-linux-x86_64.tar.gz
 $ sudo mv scommit /usr/local/bin/scommit
 ```

-Then initialize the configuration with following commands.
+Then initialize the configuration with the following commands.
 You may replace `vi` with the editor you love.
 ```
 $ scommit --config
 $ vi $HOME/.config/smart-committer/config.toml